ITP Show FAQ

 - Video Demo URL - NOT NEW - Introduced last year

-You must provide a 30-second video prior to the deadline on Monday December 5 that shows us what your project is and indicates the current state of it.
-Ideally.
+You must provide a 30-second video prior to the deadline on Wednesday, May 3rd that shows us what your project is and indicates the current state of it.
 Please show us the project in action.
 If it’s still under construction, give us a visual explanation of what the user will experience and evidence that you have the construction under control.
 You can edit the URL and swap out another video as you make progress, and we encourage you to put in a final video demonstration of the project in action once the website goes dynamic.

 GROUP PROJECTS - WHAT'S REQUIRED?
 What is a point person?